houkanshan/luo-liang.github.com/_posts/2012-10-20-TwoRuntimeHelpers.md

         }
     }

-Use reflection to enumerate through all publicly exposed types using this type to enusure CLS Compliance fo the entire assembly.
+Use reflection to enumerate through all publicly exposed types using this type to enusure CLS Compliance of the entire assembly.

 I just got to know this when I was implementing my SmartIP system service, where I used a Native Windows WiFi API Wrapper class called `nativewifi.dll` by another developer.
 Since my process is done with Windows PowerShell, I have to load that dll to access features like 802.11 SSID.
 That dll is not originally CLS-Compliant and needs code refactoring to make it so.